JuliaSparse/MKLSparse.jl/README.md

 ### Matrix multiplication

 Loading `MKLSparse.jl` will make sparse-dense matrix operations be computed using MKL.
+Note that this means that ALL sparse-dense computations in Julia, even those in other packages, will automatically use MKL.

 ### Solving linear systems